NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ================================================================  ========  ======  ===========  ========  =========  ===============================================

   .. [#] If provided, HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
-  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum D, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
+  .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] FanPowerWattsPerCFM defaults to 0.07 W/cfm for ductless systems and 0.18 W/cfm for ducted systems.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect should typically only be applied for systems attached to ducts.